-The centipede paradox is the antagonism between the outcome from the BI (backward induction) theory in a centipede game and people's responses to it.
-We weaken the underlying postulates of the BI theory so that payoffs may be incomparable for the players depending upon bounded cognitive abilities.
-In this case, a player may follow inertia when decision nodes have some distance from the start.
-In the CIB (conscious choice/inertial behavior) theory which we develop, when the players have high cognitive abilities, it exhibits the same behavior as the BI theory, but when at least one has a low ability, it induces quite opposite outcomes selecting the actions of continuation to the end area of the centipede game.
-To examine this result, we consider the degree of reversed causality, which is the discrepancy from hypothetical evaluations of future possibilities to the present choice.
-When at least one player has low cognitive ability of payoffs, the degree of reversed causality takes a low value, meaning that the game ends near the last end node.
-We argue that these results explain the antagonism shown by people for a chain-store game reported by Reinhard Selten.
-The developments as a whole form a resolution of the centipede paradox.
+We start to identify the centipede paradox as the antagonism between the BI (backward induction) outcome in a centipede game and people's responses that Selten indicated for the chain-store paradox.
+We explore the underlying postulates for the centipede paradox as well as a centipede game.
+Based on them, we weaken the BI theory so that payoffs are possibly incomparable for a player depending upon his bounded cognitive ability.
+In this case, he is assumed to follow inertial behavior when decision nodes have some distance from the start.
+In the CIB (conscious choice/inertial behavior) theory which we develop, when both players have high cognitive abilities, the CIB theory exhibits the same outcome as the BI theory, but when at least one has a low ability, it induces quite opposite outcomes to go to the ending area of the game.
+We argue that these results are compatible with the postulate for a centipede game leading to cooperation, which is the reason for with people's responses indicated by Selten.
+These considerations form a resolution of the centipede paradox.